IN THIS ARTICLE

 People who shampoo less often (once or twice a week) are usually much more prone to dandruff.
 Simply increasing shampooing frequency often helps clear mild dandruff.
 Getting rid of dandruff permanently is not possible.

-Skin inflammation may be treated with topical applications of mild over-the-counter cortisone creams or lotions like hydrocortisone 1% or Cortaid over two to four weeks.
-Apply the cortisone cream sparingly one to three times a day to the affected skin areas to help decrease inflammation.
-Home remedies include:
+Skin inflammation may be treated with topical applications of mild over-the-counter hydrocortisone 1% over two to four weeks.
+Apply the cortisone cream sparingly one to two times a day to the affected skin areas to help decrease inflammation.

-For face and ear dandruff, washing the areas with a medicated shampoo such as ketoconazole (Nizoral) may be very helpful.
+For face and ear dandruff, washing the areas with a dandruff shampoo may be very helpful.
 Avoid oily or heavily oiled hair and skin products.
 Avoid closely fitted hats, caps, head wraps, or helmets.

-Eyelid dandruff may be treated with gentle daily applications of special baby shampoo.
+Eyelid dandruff may be treated with gentle daily applications of baby shampoo.
 Typically, Johnson and Johnson Baby Shampoo is most commonly recommended by many dermatologists and ophthalmologists.
 A cotton tip applicator (Q- tip) may be used to clean the lash margin while avoiding getting the shampoo directly into the eyes.

 "Cradle cap" in babies may be treated with more frequent scalp washing using Johnson and Johnson Baby Shampoo.
 For really thick, stuck-on scalp flakes, a small soft toothbrush dipped in warm olive oil can be used to very gently massage away some of the flakes daily or every other day.
 Care should be taken not to scrub or aggressively rub the fragile scalp skin.
 A pediatrician or dermatologist may be very important in the guidance of care for infants.

 Since dandruff tends to be chronic, the person should not expect an overnight cure or quick response.
 Dandruff control may require long-term skin and hair care for best results.